 The teaching and learning of fraction concepts is often quite complex.
 Many teachers were not themselves taught the critical mathematical concepts underlying fractions when they were students.
 (Remember the tricks?)
 Even in their professional training, many teachers have not had opportunities to engage in deep learning dedicated solely to fractions.
-Although understanding and mastery of fractions have critical implications for mathematical proficiency, these skills are not consistently prioritized in teacher preparation or professional development.
+Although understanding and mastery of fractions have critical implications for mathematical proficiency, these concepts and skills are not consistently prioritized in teacher preparation or professional development.

 Further, the world around us bombards our students with images and language about fractions that work against our efforts.
 Have you ever heard someone say, when splitting a treat, “I want the bigger half!”?
 By definition, however, halves are equal.
-Imagine how difficult that language is for students beginning to build fraction understanding.
+Imagine how confusing that language is for students beginning to build fraction understanding.
 They see drawings of fruit pies and pizza pies and are asked repeatedly to shade in parts of these pies.
 Does this help them see that a fraction is a number in and of itself, or does it reinforce the incorrect belief that a fraction is only a piece of a number, just a numeric slice of a whole pie?

 Many students struggle with fractions, but students of color, students from families experiencing poverty, and English learners are less likely to have access to effective instructional practices, appropriate individualized supports, or teaching practices and materials that reflect their identities.
-To implement the study of fractions more equitably, we must consider student supports, culturally relevant content and practices, and high-quality instructional materials.
-This means that educators have a deep knowledge of fraction content and instruct in ways that value all students’ backgrounds, languages, cultures, points of view, knowledge, and skills.
+To implement the study of fractions more equitably, we must consider student supports, culturally relevant content and practices, and aligned instructional materials.
+This means that educators must have a deep knowledge of fraction content and instruct in ways that value all students’ backgrounds, languages, cultures, points of view, knowledge, and skills.
 You’ll find these essential elements of teaching fractions throughout this collection.

 Supporting Social, Emotional, and Academic Development in Mathematics.
-It is clear that not only must attention be spent on fraction understanding and students’ academic development but also we must attend to their social and emotional needs.
-In this document, you will find a more detailed description of how to do this, including and sample actions to support student agency, identity, and belonging.
+It is clear that not only must attention be spent on fraction understanding and students’ academic development but we must also attend to their social and emotional needs.
+In this document, you will find a more detailed description of how to do this, including sample actions to support student agency, identity, and belonging.

 Coherence Map.
 The Coherance Map was incredibly useful in the design of this fraction learning experience.
 Here is a brief video, created by the Washington Core Advocates, that highlights the Coherence Map as a tool.